-We actively manage the foreign currency exposure of the Portfolio.
-Where the Portfolio holds assets denominated in a foreign currency, we have the choice of whether to hedge back to the New Zealand dollar or retain a foreign currency exposure.
-Irrespective of whether the Portfolio holds investments in that currency, the Portfolio can also take active foreign currency positions by investing in non-New Zealand dollar cash or foreign currency derivatives.
-The foreign currency exposure for the Portfolio is set out in the quarterly fund update for the Portfolio.
+We actively manage the foreign currency exposure of each Strategy.
+Where a Strategy holds assets denominated in a foreign currency, we have the choice of whether to hedge back to the New Zealand dollar or retain a foreign currency exposure.
+Irrespective of whether a Strategy holds investments in that currency, a Strategy can also take active foreign currency positions by investing in non-New Zealand dollar cash or foreign currency derivatives.
+The foreign currency exposure for each Strategy is set out in the quarterly fund update for that Strategy.